-Northern Nevada Health System offers emergency services at three convenient locations in Reno and Sparks.
+Northern Nevada Health System offers emergency services at four convenient locations in Reno and Sparks.
 Let us take care of you, from traumatic injuries to more common reasons to come to the ER such as:

 - Heart attack

 - Chest pain, abdominal pain

 Emergency response time after an event can be key, and at Northern Nevada Health System we offer multiple emergency services in several locations to meet your needs.

 What Are the Five Stages of Emergency Care?

 A sudden illness or injury can happen at any time, and while a trip to the emergency room is never planned, everyone should know what to expect once they arrive at an emergency department (ED).